strongloop/strongloop.com2/_posts/2018-05-18-loopback-doc-serach-powered-by-watson.md

 layout: post
 ---

 When you have over a 1000 pages of documentation, it becomes a necessity to be able to search the documentation to find relevant content.
-[LoopBack documentation](http://loopback.io/doc/) search which is now powered by [IBM Watson Discovery](https://www.ibm.com/watson/services/discovery/) instead of Google Custom Search.
+[LoopBack documentation](http://loopback.io/doc/) search is now powered by [IBM Watson Discovery](https://www.ibm.com/watson/services/discovery/) instead of Google Custom Search.
 Read on to learn more about the new search.

 <!--more-->